The Community Building… Boat-Project

 The dream is to have youth groups from shoreside communities up and down the Puget Sound building and Voyaging in these YES crafts.
 Community to community, up and down the Sound, exploring and studying, voyaging together or visiting each other’s ‘Safe Harbors’.

-Also a weekly Marine Science class with high schoolers, middle-school rowing, seamanship training with Boat School students, trips for all ages, and whatever the people need – A true Community boat.
+Also summer programs, rowing, seamanship training with Boat School students, trips for all ages, and whatever the people need – A true Community boat.
 A partnership between Chimacum School (PI program), Port Townsend School (ICE program), Northwest School of Wooden Boatbuilding, 4-H/WSU, and Puget Sound Voyaging Society has formed to build and sail these boats.

 Journeyman (a nod to the craftsmen who go through Apprenticeship, then Journeyman, then Master in their life) was built with students and volunteers during the 2009/2010 school year by the Community Boat Project.
 This vessel now belongs to Camp Four Winds.